 Mike Arpaia

-Partner at Moonfire Ventures
+Managing Partner at Moonfire 🌗🔥

 Machine Learning

 I've been working with distributed data systems and data analytics for my entire career.
 For the past several years, I've spent most of my professional and scientific effort focusing on deep learning approaches to natural language processing and understanding.
+I'm especially interested in novel techniques for training deep learning models to perform well within data-constrained domains.

 I have an enduring passion for machine learning applied to text processing and understanding.
-I started using Transformers in production shortly after the BERT paper was released, way back when HuggingFace was building a library called pytorch-pretrained-bert.
+I first started using Transformers in production shortly after the BERT paper was released, way back when HuggingFace was building a library called pytorch-pretrained-bert.

-Multi-task deep learning
+Data-constrained deep learning

 Artificial neural networks as universal function approximators